frictionlessdata/datapackage/content/docs/specifications/data-package.md

 ##### `name`

+The name is a simple name or identifier to be used for this package in relation to any registry in which this package will be deposited.

-A short url-usable (and preferably human-readable) name of the package.
-This `MUST` be lower-case and contain only alphanumeric characters along with ".", "\_" or "-" characters.
-It will function as a unique identifier and therefore `SHOULD` be unique in relation to any registry in which this package will be deposited (and preferably globally unique).
+- It `SHOULD` be human-readable and consist only of lowercase alphanumeric characters plus ".", "-" and "\_".
+- It `SHOULD` be unique in relation to any registry in which this package will be deposited (and preferably globally unique).

-The name `SHOULD` be invariant, meaning that it `SHOULD NOT` change when a data package is updated, unless the new package version `SHOULD` be considered a distinct package, e.g. due to significant changes in structure or interpretation.
+- It `SHOULD` be invariant, meaning that it `SHOULD NOT` change when a data package is updated, unless the new package version `SHOULD` be considered a distinct package, e.g. due to significant changes in structure or interpretation.
 Version distinction `SHOULD` be left to the version property.
 As a corollary, the name also `SHOULD NOT` include an indication of time range covered.

 ##### `id`